pamoroso/suite8080/docs/usage.md

 ### Assembly syntax

-`asm80` recognizes most of the Assembly language of traditional Intel 8080 assemblers, except for macros.
+Except for macros, `asm80` recognizes most of the Assembly language of early Intel 8080 assemblers such as the ones by Intel and Microsoft.
 A source line has the syntax:

 ```
 [label:] [mnemonic [operand1[, operand2]]] [; comment]